Can’t come to the clinic? No problem.

 A: You will be given the option to pay for your session at the time of booking.
 Alternatively you can be billed afterwards.
 You will be sent an invoice with BACS details for online payment from your smartphone banking app or desktop online banking.
 Alternatively you can pay by PayPal.

 Q: I have health insurance.
 Do they cover payment for online consultations?

 A: Some providers do and some do not.
 You would have to check with your specific insurer.
-Many health insurers go through Nuffield health.
-At this time with social isolation due to Covid-19 Nuffield Health and Bupa are allowing online consultations to be carried out.
+Many health insurers go through Nuffield health and at this time with social isolation due to Covid-19 Nuffield Health and Bupa are allowing online consultations to be carried out.